-Systems With Two Degrees of Freedom : Un-damped free vibration of 2 d.o.f and Principal modes of vibration; torsion vibrations; Forced, Un-damped vibrations with harmonic excitation; Coordinate coupling; Dynamic vibration absorber; torsion Vibration Absorber; Pendulum type of dynamic vibration.
+Systems With Two Degrees of Freedom : Un-damped free vibration of 2 d.o.f and Principal modes of vibration; torsion vibrations; Forced, Un-damped vibrations with harmonic excitation ; Coordinate coupling; Dynamic vibration absorber; torsion Vibration Absorber; Pendulum type of dynamic vibration.

-Noise Measurement & Control : Noise and its causes, sound pressure / intensity / power level and their inter-relation, Decibel scale, Loudness and equal loudness contours, Effect of machine / process noise on operators, employees and local residents.
+Noise Measurement & Control: Noise and its causes, sound pressure / intensity / power level and their inter-relation, Decibel scale, Loudness and equal loudness contours, Effect of machine / process noise on operators, employees and local residents.
 Standards of noise level and exposure limit, Methods of industrial noise control, Measurement of noise, Sound spectra and octave band analysis.
 Background noise, weighted networks,

-- 1. "Mechanical Vibrations and Noise Engineering", by Ambekar A.G; Publisher: PHI - 2.
-"Element of Vibration Analysis", by Meirovitch Leonard Publisher: TMH - 3.
-"Text book of Mechanical Vibrations", by Dukikipati RV Srinivas J; Publisher PHI - 4.
-"Mechanical Vibrations", by Kelly SG and kudari SK; Publisher: SchaumSeries; TMH - 5.
-"Theory of Vibration with Applications", by Thomson, W.T publisher: C.B.S Pub & distributors person oard of Studies Shri Valshnav Vidyapeeth Vishwavidyalaya Indore intermediate point (i) When the dead weight of rods is neglected and (ii) when their dead weight is taken into account
+- 1. "Mechanical Vibrations and Noise Engineering", by Ambekar A.G; Publisher: PHI, 2013. - 2.
+"Element of Vibration Analysis", by Meirovitch Leonard Publisher: TMH, 2010 - 3.
+"Text book of Mechanical Vibrations", by Dukikipati RV Srinivas J; Publisher PHI, 2012. - "Mechanical Vibrations", by Kelly SG and kudari SK; Publisher: Schaum Series; TMH, -2011. - 5.
+"Theory of Vibration with Applications", by Thomson, W.T publisher: C.B.S Pub & distributors; 1997.

-1. To find out effect of load on natural frequency of vibrations of a lever pin supported at one end carrying adjustable load on a vertical screwed bar and spring supported at some
+1. To find out effect of load on natural frequency of vibrations of a lever pin supported at one end carrying adjustable load on a vertical screwed bar and spring supported at some intermediate point (i) When the dead weight of rods is neglected and (ii) when their dead weight is taken into account